faisalmemon/ios-crash-dump-analysis-book/examples/icdab_wrap_ios/NilOptionalUnwrap.md

 When the user interface updates, such as when launching our app, or performing a segue between scenes, the storyboard instantiates supporting `UIViewControllers` and sets up fields in our `UIViewController` objects to `UIViews` that have been created.

-We will have a field declaration automatically generated when we link the storyboard to our controller code such as:
+We will have a field declaration automatically generated when we link the storyboard\index{Xcode!storyboard} to our controller code such as:
 ```
 @IBOutlet weak var planetImageOutlet: UIImageView!
 ```

 ### Ownership rules

-If we did not explicitly create an object, and we did not have ownership passed to us, we should not shorten the lifecycle of the object we are passed.
+If we did not explicitly create an object, and we did not have ownership passed to us, we should not shorten the lifecycle\index{object!lifecycle} of the object we are passed.

 In our `icdab_wrap` example we have a parent screen, and we can tap into a child screen that has a large image of Pluto.
 The image is downloaded from the Internet.
 When that screen is left, and the original screen is visited the code tries to reduce memory by letting go of the memory associated with the image.

 There is a separate argument about whether such an image clean up strategy is helpful or desirable.
-A profiling tool should be used to inform us when to try to economize our memory footprint.
+A profiling\index{software!profiling} tool should be used to inform us when to try to economize our memory footprint.

 Our code has a bug:
 ```